delzac/cntkx/README.md

 ## News
 ***2020-06-20***
+### Added `LinearAttention` and `LinearAttetionModel`
+Added cntk implementation of `LinearAttention` and `LinearAttetionModel`.
+Standard dot-product attention found in `Transformer` is quadratic in time and gpu memory complexity with respect to sequence length.
+The `C.layers.AttentionModel` is also quadratic.

+However, `LinearAttention` is a linearised form of dot-product attention.
+It is linear in time and gpu memory complexity with respect to sequence length.
+This is especially significant since `cntk` doesn't have any checkpointing function compared to other frameworks like `tensorflow` and `pytorch`, where it saves gpu memory at the expense of some computation overhead.
+Now, with `LinearAttention` training of `Transformer` can be done on `cntk` since the gpu memory requirement is drastically reduced.

+`LinearAttetionModel` is wrapper for `LinearAttention` in the style of `C.layers.AttentionModel`.

+For more details refer to [Transformers are RNNs:Fast Autoregressive Transformers with Linear Attention](https://arxiv.org/abs/2006.16236) by Katharopoulos et al.

+Example:

+    a = C.sequence.input_variable(24)
+    b = LinearAttention(hidden_dim=32, model_dim=24)(a, a, a)

+    assert b.shape == (32, )

+***2020-06-20***
 ### Added `sequence.pad_to`
 `sequence.pad_to` pads a shorter sequence to the same sequence length as another longer sequence.